Delivering software to labs across campus and enabling BYOD at Coventry University

 Find out more...

-Students want apps to complete their studies.
-Give them what they need to learn and their experience will be even more awesome.
+Students want software to get their studies done.
+Give them what they need and their learning experience will be even more awesome.

-With our application virtualization technology you can virtualize and deliver any Windows software application, on-demand.
-That's 100% of Windows apps!
+With AppsAnywhere's application virtualization technology you can virtualize all your Windows applications, and deliver them to students on-demand.
+100%!

 Delivering software to labs across campus and enabling BYOD at Coventry University - Video Transcription

 So just a quick run through.
 We've been a university since 1992, but we've actually been in existence for 175 years.
 We started out as a school, we've had various names, polytechnics, and in 1992 we gained university status.
 I've been here since 1994.
 Now the main campus and our Coventry University London campus consist of four faculties, and they contain schools and departments.
 The four faculties are obviously on the main campus, but parts of those are also at London campus.

 The actual group, because we're a group now, not just a university, we also consist of a central campus.
 That's predominantly teaching business and fashion.
 Then we also have what are called subsidiaries.
 So we started out with CU Coventry, which was a couple of years ago called a college.
 They've since expanded into Scarborough and Dagenham, which we call CU London.
 They're basically, they offer two-year fast track degrees, rather than the tradition three-year, four-year offering that the main university offers.